[OpenShift Container Platform][Continuous Delivery][IBM Cloud Pak for Integration]

 Attention: This document applies to versions 9.2.1 Continuous Delivery and later of IBM MQ clients.
 If your client is using version 9.2.0 Long Term Support or earlier, refer to the IBM MQ 9.1 documentation page Connecting to a queue manager deployed in a Red Hat OpenShift cluster.

-[MQ 9.2.1 Dec 2020]The required configuration of the Red Hat OpenShift Route depends on the SNI behavior of your client application.
+[MQ 9.2.1 Dec 2020]The required configuration of the Red Hat OpenShift Route depends on the Server Name Indication (SNI) behavior of your client application.
 IBM MQ supports two different SNI header settings depending on configuration and client type.
-An SNI Header is set to the hostname of the client’s destination or alternatively set to the IBM MQ channel name.
+An SNI Header is set to the hostname of the client's destination or alternatively set to the IBM MQ channel name.
 For information on how IBM MQ maps a channel name to a hostname, see How IBM MQ provides multiple certificates capability.

-[MQ 9.2.1 Dec 2020]Whether an SNI header is set to an IBM MQ channel name or a hostname is controlled using the OutboundSNI attribute of the SSL stanza of the client configuration file.
-The default is to set the SNI to an IBM MQ channel name.
+[MQ 9.2.1 Dec 2020]Whether an SNI header is set to an IBM MQ channel name or a hostname is controlled using the OutboundSNI attribute.
+Possible values are OutboundSNI=CHANNEL (the default value) or OutboundSNI=HOSTNAME.
+For more information, see SSL stanza of the client configuration file.
+Note that CHANNEL and HOSTNAME are the exact values that you use; they are not variable names that you replace with an actual channel name or host name.

 If OutboundSNI is set to HOSTNAME, the following clients set a hostname SNI as long as a hostname is provided in the connection name: